JBlond/debian_build_apache24/README.md

-# debian build apache2.4.x with mod fcgid and OpenSSL
+# Build last apache2.4.x on Linux with mod fcgid and last OpenSSL

 Build apache 2.4 on debian from scratch with a semi automatic setup.